hhaidrr/notes/product-engineering/theories/option_theory.md

 So with both sides of the situation (problem, solution) we can make forward progress.
 (Problem -> solution -> problem -> solution)

+### Primitive Pro Con Relationships
+We should also identify the relationships between pros and cons at a primitive level.
+Whether they are associatively mapped to one another.
+Whether some pros hae unavoidable iverse cons related to them.
+If true, this gives us predictive power.

+Relationships give predictive power to know what to expect next in the problem-solution chain.

 ## Nesting
 Problems should not be naively thought of as being single layered.
 Like any state structure or algorithm, it is likely to have many layers and pieces.
 We can call this a composite (based off of the composite pattern).
 If a problem is a composite, the solution must also be a composite, where the smallest units of problem-solution pairs can be reduced.
 This way we can use the visitor pattern at the lowest unit of a problem and traverse back to the root.
 This would allow us to generate composite solutions.
 Looking at this inversely, we can also create composite problems from composite solutions.
 Again, this is a very naive way to structure problems, but it is a first perspective.